11-12 December 2018, Hopang

 Daw Khin Hnin Myint, National Programme Coordinator of UN-REDD programme gave explanation on cost and benefit of REDD+ implementation.
 Afterwards, UN-REDD programme management team summarized the workshop objectives and discussed about way forwards.

 At the second day of the workshop, participants discussed in groups for REDD+ draft strategy and gave comments and recommendations.
-UN-REDD programme conducted consultation workshops for REDD+ strategy and its PAMs with ethnic groups such as National Mon State Party, Pa-O National organization, Danu- self- administrative members, Palaung self-administrative members in 2018.
+UN-REDD programme conducted consultation workshops for REDD+ strategy and its PAMs with ethnic communities such as New Mon State Party, Pa-O National Organization, Danu and Palaung from Self-administrative Zones in 2018.